 The ten houses at 511-529 Beacon are of a similar pattern, all with entrances on the east side and cylindrical bays on the west.
 The houses furthest east and west in the group (511 and 529 Beacon) have brick bays which extend to the third story, with two windows above the bay on the fourth story.
 The next two houses from either end (513 and 527 Beacon) have rusticated stone bays which are cylindrical for the first two stories and angled on the third story, with single arched window above surrounded by decorative stonework with a triangular top.
 The next two houses from either end (515 and 525 Beacon) have brick cylindrical bays to the third story, with three windows above surrounded by decorative stonework with a fan shape at the top.
 The four houses in the center of the grouping (517-519-521-523 Beacon) are variations on the same themes.

-By 1888, 525 Beacon was the home of Rev. William Copley Winslow, an Episcopal clergyman and archaeologist, and his wife Harriet Stillman (Hayward) Winslow.
-They previously had lived at 429 Beacon.
+525 Beacon became William and Harriet (Hayward) Winslow’s home.
 Their only surviving child, Mary Whitney Winslow, lived with them.
+They previously had lived

 Elizabeth Winslow died in January of 1923 and William Winslow died in February of 1925.

-In July of 1941, Hazel Maclary applied for (and subsequently received) permission to convert 525 Beacon into a lodging house.
+In July of 1941, Hazel Maclary (on behalf of Wallace Marden) applied for (and subsequently received) permission to convert 525 Beacon into a lodging house.

-By 1946, 525 Beacon was owned by David Lilly, a partner in the Lilly Construction Company with his father, Harry Lilly, and brother, Michael (Max) Lilly.
+On December 30, 1946, 525 Beacon was purchased from Helen Baader by David Lilly, a partner in the Lilly Construction Company with his father, Harry Lilly, and brother, Michael (Max) Lilly.
 He lived with his parents, Harry and Annie (Nathanson) Lilly, in Dorchester.